trinhudo/trinhudo.github.io/index.md

 ---

 **Reviewer**
-- [Exemplary Reviewer](https://www.comsoc.org/publications/journals/ieee-tcom/exemplary-reviewers){:target="_blank"} for the IEEE Transactions on Communications in 2020
+- <a href="https://www.comsoc.org/publications/journals/ieee-tcom/exemplary-reviewers" target="_blank">Exemplary Reviewer</a> for the IEEE Transactions on Communications in 2020
-- [Top reviewers](https://publons.com/author/1242622/tri-nhu-do){:target="_blank"} in Computer Science (top 1% in Field) in 2018-2019
+- <a href="https://publons.com/author/1242622/tri-nhu-do" target="_blank">Top reviewers</a> in Computer Science (top 1% in Field) in 2018-2019

 **Technical Program Committee (TPC) Member**
 - WCNC, GLOBECOM, VTC, ANTS